Helping You Understand Common Bankruptcy Terms

 In a Chapter 7 bankruptcy case, a debtor’s unsecured debts (usually credit cards, doctor’s bills and personal loans) are wiped out.
 Most people can keep their home, car and all of their belongings, but if you can’t bring your mortgage or car payments current quickly, you may lose the house or car.

 Chapter 13 plan

 When a person files for Chapter 13, he or she proposes a plan to the court to repay creditors some or all of the money they are owed.
 The Chapter 13 plan must be approved by the court at the Chapter 13 confirmation hearing.

 Chapter 13 trustee

 A person appointed to administer a Chapter 13 case.

-Approval of a Chapter 13 plan of reorganization by a bankruptcy judge.
+Approval of a Chapter 13 reorganization plan by a bankruptcy judge.

 In a Chapter 13 case, this is a court hearing for the judge to approve your Chapter 13 plan.
 In many cases, it is not necessary for you to appear for this meeting as your attorney works things out in advance with the Chapter 13 trustee.

 A bankruptcy case filed to reduce or eliminate debts that are primarily consumer debts.

 A person or business that claims it is owed money by the debtor.